What is the Color Code Personality Type?

 Despite their antagonistic demeanor, Reds often state the facts as they see them and seldom say “in my opinion” before expressing their opinions.

 Reds enjoy a good power play.
-But once you get emotionally involved in arguing issues, you may find that a Red is no longer interested and is only curious about debating.
+However, once you get emotionally involved in arguing issues, you may find that a Red is no longer interested and is only curious about debating.

 Red-type people seek leadership opportunities.